 Organized by Gabrielle Civil, Black Motion Pictures is a series of Zoom interviews with radical Black creatives about race, performance, and representation conducted between June 2–14, 2020.
-Spanning a broad range of topics—Black punk music, heritage sites, re-enactments, queer ancestors— the series continues with artist and designer Kelly Walters.
+Spanning a broad range of topics—Black punk music, heritage sites, re-enactments, queer ancestors— the series launches with transdisciplinary artist Anna Martine Whitehead.
 Who are you today and what do you do?
-Can you think of a performance--black or otherwise—whatever that means—that has meant a lot to you?
+Can you think of a performance—black or otherwise—whatever that means—that has meant a lot to you?
 How is black performance marked or archived?
 How does black performance relate to time (to historicity or ephemerality)?
 What is a black performance still?
 How does black performance matter?
 What is a black motion picture?

 ABOUT THE PANELISTS